Real Non-Commutative Convexity I: Introduction

-In this paper we initiate the theory of real nc convex sets in the sense above, investigating the real case of Davidson and Kennedy's theory, at least up to Chapter 5 of \cite{DK}.
-Indeed since our paper is already lengthy, later results will be discussed in a future paper.
+In this paper we initiate the theory of real nc convex sets in the sense above, investigating the real case of Davidson and Kennedy's theory, at least up to Chapter 5 of \cite{DK} (since our paper is already lengthy, later results will be discussed in future papers).
 We also have many complementary results, and several new features appear in the real case.
 Many of these are connected to the fact that, as opposed to the classical case of convex sets and function systems, it turns out that there is a very natural way to complexify a nc convex set.
 Because this complexification is functorial this will give us an efficient way to generalize the theory to the real case.
 We give many foundational structural results for real operator systems and their associated nc convex sets.
 In particular we elucidate how the complexification interacts with the basic convexity theory constructions.
 In addition, we include some results about nc convex sets in the real and complex case that do not seem to be in the literature.
-Most of our results and proofs about nc convex sets apply verbatim to matrix convex sets in an obvious way, but we focus on the more general category.
-The differences between the real and complex case discovered in \cite{BR} show up for us too, such as the absence of a Min and Max functor for the nc convex sets corresponding to general real operator systems such as the quaternions, and that the nc $A(K)$ need not be order isomorphic to the classical variant on $K_1$ (the `first level' of $K$).
+Most of our results and proofs about nc convex sets apply verbatim to matrix convex sets in an obvious way, but we focus on the nc convex category.